WithGJR/regit-go/README.md

 This project does not aim at implementing all the features of Git.
 It is just an experimental implementation for learning purpose.

+**Note**: This project is still under active development.
+Many of the details haven't been handled carefully.
+Also, it has been tested on macOS only.

 ## Available Commands

 * `regit-go init`